yatshunlee/qwop_RL/README.md

 Our objective is to:
 1) train up a model to complete 100m in a reasonable time
 2) improve the speed of the ragdoll to a competitive level
-3) converged the model to a stable running pattern
+3) stablize the running pattern of the agent
-4) to create the best record on our own
+4) create the best record on our own

 # Setup Procedures
 1) Run `pip install -r requirements.txt`